SmogDr/edar_coursebook/docs/03-rprog2.md

 You will continue to explore and manipulate data on ozone measurements in Fort Collins, CO during January 2019.

-On Canvas, download the ozone data (.csv) and R Markdown template (.Rmd), which includes a description of the data, the homework questions, and the general framework of code-figure-text integration, including the framework for a code appendix.
+On Canvas (or at our Github organization), download the ozone data (.csv) and R Markdown template (.Rmd), which includes a description of the data, the homework questions, and the general framework of code-figure-text integration, including the framework for a code appendix.
 Save the data and template files in your local R Project in